Keyframer: Empowering Animation Design using Large Language Models: User Study Methodology

 \subsection{Study Procedures}

-To understand the user experience of designing animations with \system, we facilitated 90-minute sessions over video conference in which individuals built a set of animations with the tool.

-At the beginning of the study, we presented a hypothetical scenario in which the participant is asked to help a friend, who is a children's book illustrator, design animations for her personal website using \system.
-We chose this framing as it assumes the illustrations have already been created, enabling us to focus the user study solely on animation.
-We briefly introduced \system to the participants, demonstrating how to generate animations from SVG images using natural language prompts, how to generate multiple designs at once, and how to use the Code and the Properties Editors.
-We also introduced participants to a third-party system called Boxy\footnote{\url{https://boxy-svg.com}} that could be used during the study to explore the provided SVG images and read their element identifiers to use in prompting (see \ref{app:boxy} for further details).
+We facilitated 90-minute sessions over video conference in which individuals built a set of animations with \system.
+Participants were presented with a hypothetical scenario in which they are asked to help a children's book illustrator design animations for her personal website, using her illustrations.
+We began by briefly demoing \system, demonstrating how to enter prompts, request multiple designs, and use the editors to edit generated animations.
+We also introduced a third-party system called Boxy\footnote{\url{https://boxy-svg.com}} that could be used to explore the provided SVG images and read their element identifiers to use in prompting (see \ref{app:boxy} for further details).

-We then started the main part of the study by asking participants to create animations using two provided images, displayed in Figure \ref{fig:illustrations}.
-Activity 1 involved generating animations for a header image of the website, and Activity 2 consisted of animating an image thanking newsletter subscribers.
+We then started the main part of the study by asking participants to open Keyframer in their browser and create animations using two provided images (Saturn and Rocketship), displayed in Figure \ref{fig:illustrations}.
 Both SVG images were prepared by the authors of this paper in advance (full details on the creation of these SVGs can be found in \ref{app:illustration-creation}).
-For each activity, participants were first asked to explore the SVG using Boxy and brainstorm how they would like to animate the elements in the image.
-Then the participants used \system freely for 15 minutes to generate animations with the goal of creating designs they would be happy to share with their friend.
+For each activity, participants were first asked to explore the SVG using Boxy and brainstorm ideas for animating the image.
+Then the participants used \system freely for 15 minutes with the goal of creating designs they would be happy to share with the illustrator.
 We asked participants to think aloud as they crafted their prompts and responded to LLM output.
-At the end of both activities, we interviewed participants about their experience creating animations using \system.
 All participants completed Activity 1 followed by Activity 2.

-After both activities, we asked participants a series of Likert scale questions on their satisfaction with the animations they created in 15 minutes, the helpfulness of the system for generating ideas for animations, and the helpfulness of the system for refining animations.
-Participants were also asked open-ended questions about their prompting strategies, feature requests, and potential use cases of using \system for future work.
+After both activities, we used a semi-structured protocol to ask participants open-ended questions about their prompting strategies, feature requests, and potential use cases of using \system for future work.
 The full details of our study design, research instruments, and study format can be found in \ref{app:user-study}.